Welcome from our Chair of Governors

 Claire Hague, Parent Governor

 My name is Claire Hague and I am a Parent Governor.
-My children in year 4 and year 6.
-My niece has also just started in Acorns class so we are a family that are closely connected to MBPS.
+Both my children attend Middle Barton School and my niece has also just started in Acorns class, so we are a family that are closely connected to MBPS.
 I have been a primary school teacher for 16 years and have taught in Yorkshire, Wiltshire, Scotland and Oxfordshire.
 As a service family, we moved around before settling in Middle Barton six years ago.
 As well as teaching, I have a pastoral responsibility in my current professional role.
 Mental Health and Wellbeing of the children and staff in our school community is something that I am invested in supporting as a governor.